Skip to main content

 Expected output:

 The regression flag is the point.
 A green test suite tells you nothing about answer quality.
-The EvalRunner tells you exactly which metric dropped and on which case.
+The eval command tells you exactly which metric dropped and on which case, and a later run exits non-zero when quality regresses against the stored baseline.

 Further reading